ArminJo/Arduino-OpenWindowAlarm/README.md

 **If you do not want to remove power to reset the alarm**, connect a reset button between PB5 and ground.
 I did this by connecting the unconnected VIN copper surface to PB5 and soldering the reset button directly to the VIN pin hole and the big ground surface of the removed VIN voltage regulator.<br/><br/>
 If you want to **get rid of the 5 seconds wait** for USB connection **after reset**, you can change the micronucleus kernel on the ATtiny85.
-Run the `Burn_upgrade_micronucleus-t85_pullup_at_0.cmd` script and then reload the OpenWindowAlarm application again with the Arduino IDE.
+Adapt and run the `Burn_upgrade_micronucleus-t85_no_pullup.cmd` script and then reload the OpenWindowAlarm application again with the Arduino IDE.

 ### After power reduction changes and reset button assembly
 | Both patches on front  | Reset connection on back |